davidlreg/davidlreg/README.md

 ## 🔭 Current Endeavors

-I'm currently working as a frontend developer in Germany, where my journey involves both building and learning.
-Here's what I'm currently focused on:
+I'm currently studying for my career as a front-end web developer, where my journey involves both building websites and coding smaller programs.
+Here is what I am currently focused on:

 - I'm engaged in exciting frontend projects.
 - I'm exploring JavaScript and React to enhance my skill set.